omeka/omeka-s-enduser/docs/sites/site_theme.md

 And the following page templates:

 * Default: Constrain the page content to a width of 1200 pixels, if the navigation is set to "horizontal dropdown" rather than "full height column".
 This will include page subnavigation inside the 1200 pixels if it is displayed.
-* Full-width: Occupy all available width in the browser window, minus the navigation column.
+* Full-width: Occupy all available width in the browser window, minus the vertical navigation column if applicable.
 Page subnavigation will appear above page content rather than beside it.

 ## Configure resource pages